 In Massachusetts, we use the term “damages” to mean the amount of money that a defendant must pay a plaintiff due to negligence resulting in a serious car accident.
 There are various types of damages, and in a typical case, damages can include compensation for pain and suffering, lost wages, past medical bills, future medical expenses, the cost of rehabilitation and physical therapy and what we refer to as “special damages.”
-In the case of a fatal car accident in Boston, defendant can also be held liable for funeral expenses and what is known as loss of consortium damages.
+In the case of a fatal car accident in Boston, the defendant can also be held liable for funeral expenses and what is known as loss of consortium damages.
 Loss of consortium is when an accident that results in death or serious personal injury causes damage to the marital relationship between spouses.
 In some cases, we are dealing with accidents caused by a drunk driver, as this is also a typical cause of aggressive driving.Things to do if you are an aggressive driving accident victim:

 If you have been in an accident caused by an aggressive driver, it can be a very traumatic experience.
 This is especially true if you have suffered from serious personal injury.
 However, it is helpful to do certain things that will increase your chances of obtaining a full and appropriate financial recovery.

 The first thing you should do is make sure you call the police.
 Sometimes people are tempted to just exchange insurance information and go their separate ways and file claims.
 However, it is often very helpful to your experienced car accident lawyer if you have a police report that shows the other driver was at fault.
 If there is no question as to liability, this is called a clear liability case.
 While this does not mean there is nothing for the at-fault driver’s insurance company to fight about, it does mean that they are less likely to deny a claim outright.
-The fight will likely be over the amount of damages.
+The fight will likely be over the number of damages.
 This is not to say you do not have a case if we do not have clear liability.
 In fact, our Boston aggressive accident lawyers have settled various cases where the client did not even think they had a valid claim.
 In some of these cases, they went to other Boston law firms first and were rejected, because those lawyers didn’t think they had a good case.
 Here a couple of examples:

 Settlements for injured people who did not believe they had a claim.